kongminhao/flask-blueprint-with-docker/README.md

 Flask-SQLAlchemy
 ```

+Use mysql. you can change it easily if you like.

 in docker, this has also something interesting, I set `net.core.somaxconn` to 1024 to support more connections.

 ## production